Facebook's Zuckerberg hails French hate speech plan as EU model

-PARIS (Reuters) - Facebook’s Mark Zuckerberg hailed on Friday France’s efforts to regulate hateful content online as a model for the European Union after meeting French President Emmanuel Macron in Paris.
+PARIS (Reuters) - Facebook’s (FB.O) Mark Zuckerberg hailed on Friday France’s efforts to regulate hateful content online as a model for the European Union after meeting French President Emmanuel Macron in Paris.

 “I’m encouraged and optimistic about the regulatory framework that will be put in place,” Zuckerberg told reporters at Facebook’s Paris headquarters.
 “It’s going to be hard for us, and there’s going to be things in there that we disagree with.
 That’s natural.”